Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 county

-Prohibits launching or landing drones on county-owned or county-managed land except for public safety purposes or with prior written permission from the administrator or designee.
+Prohibits drone takeoff and landing on county-owned or county-managed lands except for public safety purposes.
+Written permission required from Parks & Recreation director or designee.

 Restrictions